cessvalerie/stroke-prediction-system/README.md

  This model is reliable and accurate in predicting stroke risk based on the given input variables.
 (Age, BMI, avg glucose level,etc)

 ## Challenges
+1.)
+The model is only as good as the data it is trained on.
+     If the data is not accurate, the model will not be able to make 100% accurate predictions.

+2.)
+Logistic regression requires that each data point be independent of all other data points.
+    If data is dependent on each other, then the model will tend to overweight the significance of those observations.

+3.)
+Difficult to use in clinical settings.
+    Scientific research relies on multiple observations of the same individuals.
+For example, drug trials comparing two similar individuals, one taking a drug and the other taking a placebo. e.g. Takeda

+4.)
+Does not consider other risk factors
+       e.g., Ethnicity, High-cholesterol level, Diabetes, Family history, Drug use Very limited dataset only 5000 patients
+*** The model is only a tool and should not be used as a substitute for medical advice ***

 ## Logistic Regresssion Model
+This is a popular machine learning algorithm used for binary classification.
+An expected outcome should only be a 0 or 1 which indicates a negative or positive outcome.
+In this case, for the Stroke Prediction System, the expected outcomes are 1 or 0 for a probability of a stroke occurring.

 ## License